Home / SMSFs / SMSF investing / SMSFs and property / Property development in your SMSF: What to consider

 Clearly defining why the SMSF is involved in the property development and what outcomes are likely to be achieved should also be included in the fund’s investment strategy.

-Trustees will need to refer to the fund’s trust deed and ensure that all activities are in accordance with the rules contained in their deed.
+Trustees should refer to the fund’s trust deed and ensure that all activities are in accordance with the rules contained in their deed.

 Arm’s-length requirements